scottnonnenberg/blog/pages/posts/2016-01-12-the-trouble-with-promises.md

   - software
 ---

-[JavaScript Promises](https://www.promisejs.org/).
+[Javascript Promises](https://www.promisejs.org/).
 In my mind I have an uneasy truce with them.
 The war ended primarily because I’ve been forced to use promises on contracts.
 Since then, [standards bodies seem to have agreed to make them the one true asynchronous programming method](https://www.w3.org/2001/tag/doc/promises-guide).
 And if you’re writing code between layers [which provide](http://knexjs.org/) and [expect promises](https://github.com/graphql/graphql-js/blob/fee4fe322f982c9f1b8d5c2e2eb9137d1fcba74a/src/execution/execute.js#L277), I suppose it’s time to [do as the Romans](https://en.wiktionary.org/wiki/when_in_Rome,_do_as_the_Romans_do).

 I’m still uneasy.
 Why, you ask?

 <div class='fold'></div>

-### An Exercise
+## An Exercise

 First, an exercise based on [this recent tweet](https://twitter.com/ryanflorence/status/685535261883682817) showing [code using the new promise-based](https://gist.github.com/ryanflorence/927ef8266fdd5525bf8e) [standard fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):